 What are some of the benefits of a revocable living trust?

-But a revocable living trust is just one type of trust.
 A trust can be created for a variety of reasons including for income or estate tax purposes, veterans benefits planning, Medicaid planning, asset protection planning, charitable planning, or for business succession purposes.

 Here’s a guide to help you understand some of the other types of trusts: